 Question: My dell 8400 tower went down, replaced power supply and ..nothing.
 How can I get everything off the hard drive, install into another tower, or take it somewhere to download to external drive?

 Answer: From what you've described, it sounds like your motherboard is probably fried.
-Since the Dell 8400 series run an old Pentium 4 processor, it's probably not worth bothering with trying to replace the motherboard and you're better off trying to get the data off the hard drive and replace the system altogether.
+Since the Dell 8400 series run an old Pentium 4 processor, it's probably not even worth bothering with trying to replace the motherboard - you're better off trying to get the data off the hard drive and just replace the system altogether.

 Once you connect the hard drive with the USB port on your other system, restart the other system and it will power up your hard drive and recognize it as an additional drive in Windows Explorer (or Finder on Macintosh systems).
 You'll be able to drag files and folder from the old hard drive to your new system.